Energy Analysis and Policy Student Scholarship

-- One of the scholarships will be awarded to a student whose graduate studies bring together the fields of energy and health.
+- Two scholarships will be awarded to students whose graduate studies bring together the fields of energy and health.

 Graduate student awardees must

-- Remain actively enrolled in a graduate or professional program and make progress toward completing the EAP certificate or minor, typically over a 2-year period.
+- Remain actively enrolled in a graduate or professional program and make progress toward completing the EAP certificate, typically over a 2-year period.

-- Write a thank you letter to Wes and Ankie Foell (or to Summerdale, Inc. for the student chosen for energy and health).
+- Write a thank you letter to the donor.
 This process should be coordinated with the EAP academic coordinator and/or EAP engagement coordinator.

-Energy Analysis and Policy (EAP) is a graduate-level certificate or doctoral minor in the Nelson Institute for Environmental Studies that can be completed by students in nearly any graduate program at UW-Madison, usually without adding time or cost to their graduate degree program.
+Energy Analysis and Policy (EAP) is a graduate-level certificate in the Nelson Institute for Environmental Studies that can be completed by students in nearly any graduate program at UW-Madison, usually without adding time or cost to their graduate degree program.

 EAP’s interdisciplinary curriculum gives students the knowledge and skills needed to become leaders in industry, government, consulting, non-profits, and other roles in the energy field.
 The curriculum considers scientific, technical, economic, political, and social factors that shape energy policy formulation and decision-making.
 It examines topics in energy resources, market structures, public utilities, technology, linkages to the environment, demand for energy services, and public policy.
 Every EAP student also gains experience in designing, conducting, and communicating analysis for real-world clients in the energy sector.

 Professional development is also a key focus of the EAP program.
 Activities in this area include a professional skills seminar, alumni networking events, and an annual field trip to visit energy sector employers.
 EAP also offers small grants to students to defray the cost of attending professional development events.